-Secondary pages feature background information that explains concepts introduced on an e-pub's main pages.
+Secondary pages include background information that explains concepts introduced on the main pages.
 These pages can be longer than the document's main pages.
-However, you should use subheads and bulleted lists to make long pages easier to read.
+However, you should use subheads and bulleted lists to make long pages easier to read and navigate.
 Jump links, which link you to different sections of the same page, also are useful tools.

 "Chunk" Your Content

 "Chunking" is the process of dividing information into small, clear pieces.
 It is the most difficult part of the Web writing process because it requires deciding what information is important, what information to present, and how to organize it.

 Organize information before writing:

 Avoid Linear or Narrative Organization